FeliciaHard/Comix/README.md

 # Comix
-Read High-Res Comics with pre-build user interface and easy to use user experiences
+Read High-Res Comics with pre-build user interface and easy to use user experiences.

 # Notes
 Interface was build using the languages below :